Shabbeer10/cybersecurity/README.md

 - **Nmap**: A network scanning tool.
 - **Metasploit**: A penetration testing framework.
 - **Burp Suite**: A web vulnerability scanner.

-## Contributing

-We welcome contributions from the community!
-If you have any resources, tools, or tutorials that you would like to add, please feel free to submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 Happy learning and stay secure!